stemangiola/rpharma2020_tidytranscriptomics/README.md

 ### Workshop Participation

-The workshop format is a 2 hour session consisting of demos, exercises and Q&A.
+The workshop format is a 2.5-3 hour session consisting of demos, exercises and Q&A.

 ### _R_ / _Bioconductor_ packages used

 * tidyverse
 * tidybulk
+* tidyseurat
 * tidyHeatmap
+* tidygate
-* tidyseurat
+* limma
 * edgeR
-* limma
 * DESeq2
+* airway
+* dittoSeq
 * ggrepel
+* GGally
-* airway
+* plotly

 ### Time outline